kamiine/DevOps-Task/README.md

 # Devops-parity !

-Let's show the automation of the provisioning and deployment process of deploying a substrate network.
+Let's show the automation of the provisioning and deployment process for deploying a substrate network.

 # First step: Docker Compose